BichraiX/KaggleINF/README.md

 # lgbmclean.py

 Code to get the best hyperparameters with optuna and train a model with those parameters, generating a submission file at the end.

+# HierarchicalTransformer.ipynb

+The notebook contains an implementation of a hierarchical transformer and a training function with hyperparameter optimization using Optuna.